 Most other countries that supply crime control and detection items have not imposed similar export controls.
 The United Kingdom and Canada maintain controls similar to U.S. controls on certain crime control commodities.
 Certain European Union member-states prohibit or impose an authorization requirement on the export of dual-use items not covered by the multilateral export control regimes for reasons of public security or human rights considerations.
 The U.S. Government consults regularly with other member countries in the Wassenaar Arrangement, the Nuclear Suppliers Group, the Missile Technology Control Regime, and the Australia Group regarding U.S. export controls.

 Section 6(n) of the Act requires the Department of Commerce to maintain export controls on crime control and detection equipment.
-Alternative means do not satisfy this statutory requirement.
+Attempting to achieve the purposes of the crime control restrictions through negotiations or other alternative means would not meet this requirement.
 The U.S. Government does, however, use diplomatic efforts, sanctions, and other means to convey its concerns about the human rights situation in various countries.